The Life of Jesus: Facts About Jesus' Life and Ministry

 The Birth of Jesus: Where and When?

-Sifting through the sources on the birth of Jesus from a scholarly standpoint presents a formidable challenge, as highlighted by Anthony Le Donne, who aptly notes: "Studying the religious history is a very difficult task.
+Sifting through the sources on the birth of Jesus from a scholarly standpoint presents a formidable challenge, as highlighted by Anthony Le Donne, who aptly notes: "Studying religious history is a very difficult task.
 It's often hard to tell which stories originated from human perception and which stories originated from legend.
 Indeed, sometimes it's a combination of both."

 This observation underscores the complexities involved in disentangling the historical facts from the weave of legend and perception that characterizes much of the early narrative surrounding the life of Jesus.